seanlokeee/TrackCI/src/README.md

 TODO: add ESLint command

 ### Code coverage
-Describe % of the application code covered by automated test suite to make sure that our tests cover majority of the logic in the application so that haven't missed anything major.
+Describe % of application code covered by automated test suite to make sure that our tests cover majority of the logic in the application so that haven't missed anything major.
 A good code coverage % should be around 80%, depending on verbosity of language.
 100% leads to developers gaming the system and not writing good tests.

-The report is uploaded to https://codecov.io/.
+The report is uploaded to https://codecov.io/ during the CircleCI build when a commit is pushed to github.
 Codecov provides an integrated tool to group, merge, archive and compare coverage reports so that a comparison between the previous CI run and current run can be made to compare the impact of changes which are made.
-Codecov is chosen because it is easier to upload reports using istanbul(nyc) commands.
+Codecov is chosen because it is easier to upload reports using istanbul(nyc) commands. `codecov.yml` presents an opportunity to set multiple failure conditions (E.g. if app's code coverage does not pass over 70%, current code coverage step stops, and the build proceeds to fail).

 `test-coverage` script is used to run code coverage under `package.json`.
-To run test locally, follow the commands listed on the **Run Code Coverage** in `config.yml`.
+To run test locally, `npm run test-coverage` and check coverage folder for the results.

 **Script Explanation:**
 - nyc report to store the results as lcov.info and a full web report (html, css and javascript) for browser viewing